-Study Participants: Eight International Space Station (ISS) crewmembers will be recruited to participate in three preflight sessions (between 120 and 60 days before launch) and then three postflight sessions on R+0/1 day, R+4 (\pm 2) days, and R+8 (\pm 2) days.
-Sixteen ground-based subjects will be recruited to participate in a ground control study for up to 3 sessions.
-A limited number of subjects will also participate in parabolic flight study as resources permit.
-This study is being implemented by the European Space Agency and is not carried in the U.S. ISS utilization plans.
+Study Participants: Eight International Space Station (ISS) crewmembers were recruited to participate in three preflight sessions (between 120 and 60 days before launch) and then three postflight sessions on R+1 day, R+4 (± 2) days, and R+8 (± 2) days.
+Sixteen ground-based subjects were recruited to participate in a ground control study for up to 3 sessions.
+This study was implemented by the European Space Agency and is not carried in the U.S. ISS utilization plans.